Mixed Emotions (Rolling Stones song)

-"Mixed Emotions" is a song by English rock band the Rolling Stones from their 1989 album, Steel Wheels.
-Written by Mick Jagger and Keith Richards while on vacation in Barbados, "Mixed Emotions" was a heavy collaborative effort between Jagger and Richards.
+"Mixed Emotions" is a song by English rock band the Rolling Stones from their 1989 album Steel Wheels.
+Written by Mick Jagger and Keith Richards while on vacation on Montserrat, "Mixed Emotions" was a collaborative effort between Jagger and Richards after a period of tension and estrangement.
 Richards brought his own music to the sessions along with most of the song's lyrics, the rest being filled in by Jagger in the studio.
-Released on 21 August 1989 in the United Kingdom, the song reached No. 1 in Canada and No. 5 in the United States while becoming a top-ten hit in Finland, the Netherlands, New Zealand and Norway.
-To date, it was the band's final Billboard Top Ten hit.
+Released on 21 August 1989 in the United Kingdom, the song reached No. 1 on the Canadian RPM Top Singles and US Billboard Mainstream Rock charts, while peaking at No. 5 in the US Billboard Hot 100 and becoming a top-10 hit in Finland, the Netherlands, New Zealand and Norway.

 Recording

 The song is an upfront rocker, with Richards, Jagger and Ronnie Wood sharing guitar duties.
 Piano and organ were provided by Chuck Leavell, the Stones' touring keyboardist since the 1980s.
 Backing vocals are provided by Jagger, Richards, Sarah Dash, Lisa Fischer, and Bernard Fowler, the latter two longtime touring vocalists for the Stones.
 Brass was provided by the Kick Horns while Luis Jardim provided percussion.
 Charlie Watts handled drums while Bill Wyman played bass.